Ehsan Mani (Chairman)

 Sami Ul Hasan (Director – Media and Communications)

-A former club cricketer in Karachi, Sami Ul Hasan Burney started his career as a journalist and communications expert in 1988 with the Dawn newspaper, before joining the PCB as its General Manager – Media in 2002.
-He headed sport desks of two private TV news channels between 2004 and 2006, and then teamed up with the International Cricket Council in Dubai in September 2006.
-In March 2019, he resigned as ICC’s Head of Media and Communications to join the PCB after being also involved in the planning and delivery of media operations at three men’s World Cups, three women’s World Cups, six World Twenty20s, four Champions Trophy events, and four ICC U19 Cricket World Cups.
+A former club cricketer in Karachi, Sami Ul Hasan Burney started his career as a journalist and communications expert in 1988 with the Dawn newspaper, before joining the PCB in Lahore as its General Manager – Media in 2002.
+He headed sport desks of two private TV news channels between 2004 and 2006, before teaming up with the International Cricket Council in Dubai in September 2006.
+In March 2019, he resigned as ICC’s Head of Media and Communications to rejoin the PCB.
+At the ICC and apart from his communications and media relations responsibilities, he was also involved in the planning and delivery of media operations at three men’s ICC Cricket World Cups, three ICC Women’s World Cups, six ICC T20 World Cups, four ICC Champions Trophy events, four ICC U19 Cricket World Cups besides a host a regional and qualification tournaments.

 Khayyam Qaiser (Director – Infrastructure and Real Estate)